Learn how to supply assets to a liquidity pool on Balanced.

-Pools that aren't incentivised by Balance Tokens, like OMM/sICX, CFT/sICX, and METX/bnUSD, only receive 50% of the fees generated by swaps within their pool.
+Pools that aren’t incentivised by Balance Tokens only receive 50% of the fees generated by swaps within their pool.

-Liquidity providers may be able to earn additional rewards by staking their LP tokens on another platform (like Omm or Craft).
-While your LP tokens are staked, you won't be able to view your liquidity details for that pool on Balanced, and will have to unstake your LP tokens before you can withdraw your assets from the pool.
+Liquidity providers may be able to earn additional rewards by staking their LP Tokens on another platform (like Craft).
+While your LP Tokens are staked, you won’t be able to view your liquidity details for that pool on Balanced, and will have to unstake your LP Tokens before you can withdraw your assets from the pool.